Shub4/fake_news_detection/README.md

 Since our data is class oriented , supervised classification model are being chosen achieve more accurate results.
 There are three algorithms that are adopted in this project for classifying the fake news.

 #### 3a.
 Naïve Bayes
-This works on the bayes theorem of probability.Naive Bayes assumes that one function in the category has nothing to do with another.
+This works on the bayes theorem of probability.
+Naive Bayes assumes that one function in the category has nothing to do with another.
 The NB models are good at representing simple behaviors in data not complex, but can be reshaped easily.

 #### 3b.
 KNN (k-Nearest Neighbors)
-This works on the principle of euclidean distance and is a cluster vased model.
+This works on the principle of euclidean distance and is a cluster based model.
 KNN classifies positions based on the measured distance from the neighboring k with respect to them.

 #### 3c.
 Random Forest
 Random Forest are built on the concept of building many decision tree algorithms, after which the decision trees get a separate result.
 The results, which are predicted by large number of decision tree, are taken up by the random forest.
 Unlike NB it can work easily on complex behaviors of data, but it can result in overfitting also.